staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 - which code needs adjustments to support a new PHP version?

 So my goals are:
-- Projects which can only afford a single PHPStan CI job should detect as many errors as possible
+- Projects which can only afford a single PHPStan CI job should detect as much cross-php version related errors as possible
 - Running PHPStan on multiple PHP versions should be as frictionless as possible

 #### Narrow types by PHP_VERSION_ID